nenasedk/pRTJOSS/paper.md

 \end{equation}
 The second term is included in the likelihood to allow for uncertainties to vary as a free parameter during the retrieval, and penalizes overly large uncertainties.

-pRT can compute spectra either using line-by-line calculations, or using correlated-k tables for defining the opacities of molecular species.
+pRT can compute spectra either using line-by-line calculations, or using correlated-k (c-k) tables for defining the opacities of molecular species.
 We include up-to-date correlated-k line lists from Exomol [@tennyson2012; @mckemmish2016; @polyansky2018; @chubb2020] and HITEMP [@rothman2010], with the full set of available opacities listed in the online documentation.
 The \verb|exo-k| package is used to resample the the correlated-k opacity tables to a lower spectral resolution in order to reduce the computation time [@leconte2021].
 Combining the c-k opacities of multiple species requires mixing the distributions in $g$ space.